Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Outage Performance Analysis of The CPA Strategy

-\textit{Remark 2:} Corollary 1 shows that the target SINR of the secondary user, $\hat{\tau_{\text{s}}}$, plays an important role in the outage performance of U$_2$.
-Particularly, in the high SNR region, the outage performance of U$_2$ is related to $\hat{\tau_{\text{s}}}$ and the total number of users $K$, but irrelevant to the target rate of the primary user.
+{\textit{Remark 4:} Corollary 1 shows that, in high SNR region, the outage performance of U$_2$ is only related to $\hat{\tau_{\text{s}}}$ and the total number of users $K$, but irrelevant to the target rate of the primary user.
+Specifically, the outage probability of U$_2$ is increasing with the uplift of $\hat{\tau_{\text{s}}}$, and decreasing with the increase of $K$.}